 \subsection{Ultra-Products}

-Next we recall the construction of ultraproducts of Hadamard manifolds.
-Limits of metric spaces can be a power full tool.
+Next we recall the construction of ultra-products of Hadamard manifolds.
+Limits of metric spaces can be a powerful tool.
 In our case we will refine the metric in a given manifold.
 We will assume that the group is acting fixed point freely and use this assumption in order to construct a sequence of marked manifolds that become more and more flat.
 By taking a limit we obtain a Hilbert space upon which the group is acting without a fixed point.

-In general, a sequence of metric space does not necessarily has a convergence subsequence.
-A nice way to overcome this problem is by passing to ultralimits.
-A more complete description of ultra limits of metric spaces can be found in chapter I.5 in \cite {BH}.
+In general, a sequence of metric spaces does not necessarily has a convergence subsequence.
+A nice way to overcome this problem is by passing to ultra-limits.
+A more complete description of ultra-limits of metric spaces can be found in chapter I.5 in \cite {BH}.